The Flintstones in Viva Rock Vegas poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Flintstones in Viva Rock Vegas against these established plot points, we can identify how Brian Levant utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Flintstones in Viva Rock Vegas within the comedy genre.

 Brian Levant's Structural Approach